Jain Center of America

 JCA is a 16,625 ft2, with four stories and a cellar.
 The temple can accommodate over 500 people at one time.
-The most distinctive and unique feature of the JCA Temple is the manner in which it has managed to unite of the Jain faith under one roof, with each tradition having its own worshipping space, to preserve their unique tradition and identity and at the same time foster greater harmony and unity among all its members.
+The most distinctive and unique feature of the JCA Temple is the manner in which it has managed to unite different sectarian gtraditions of the Jain faith under one roof, with each tradition having its own worshipping space, to preserve their unique tradition and identity and at the same time foster greater harmony and unity among all its members.

 History

 The plans for a Jain temple, the very first in the western hemisphere, were announced in 1973 by Prof. Narendra Sethi, a professor of Management at St. John's University, then the president of the Jain Center of New York, at a Diwali celebration, where Gurudev Chitrabhanu was the main speaker.
-This was the year of 2500th Nirvana anniversary of Lord Mahavira, the temples projected cost was to be $250,000.
+This was the year of 2500th Nirvana anniversary of Lord Mahavira; the temple's projected cost was to be $250,000.

 The Jain Center of America - New York (JCA) was the first Jain Center registered in USA in 1976.
 In its early years, the JCA NY Center had no place to worship.
 In 1981, the center acquired its first temple building in the borough of Queens, New York.
 In June 2005, the JCA NY celebrated its Pratishta Mahotsav in the newly constructed temple at 43-11 Ithaca St, Elmhurst, Queens, NY, replacing the original 1981 structure.

+The first western Jain sadhvi (nun) Nisha Kapashi, used to attend the lectures here.
+She took diksha in 2015 and is now known as Sadhvi Sanveg Prajna.
+Once fond of fashionable clothes and shoes, now she wears white and walks barefoot.